-8.59We define material evidence as 'the evidence we have considered that we have either relied upon or has influenced our assessment/investigation'.
+8.59 We define material evidence as 'the evidence we have considered that we have either relied upon or has influenced our assessment/investigation'.

-- 8.60The caseworker should regularly review and update the material evidence section through-out their consideration of a case.
-(Policy requirement) - 8.61The caseworker should note all information which influenced our provisional views, not just that which supports our report.
+- 8.60 The caseworker should regularly review and update the material evidence section through-out their consideration of a case.
+(Policy requirement) - 8.61 The caseworker should note all information which influenced our provisional views, not just that which supports our report.
 This evidence should be described in our analysis and reports and also be identified on the Decision Form.
 (Policy requirement).
 Where it is practical we should also identify on the Decision Form the evidence we have seen but not relied on.
-However, it may not be proportionate to do this on cases where there are a very large number of documents for example. - 8.62If a request is received for information from either the complainant, or organisation, this should always be sent to the information rights team for review and response.
+However, it may not be proportionate to do this on cases where there are a very large number of documents for example. - 8.62 If a request is received for information from either the complainant, or organisation, this should always be sent to the Information Access and Assurance team for review and response.
 (Policy requirement)